amit-fernandez/AWS/AWS/CloudWatch.md

 # CloudWatch

-- Host Level Metrics - CPU/Network/Disk/Status Check
+- Default does Host Level Metrics - CPU/Network/Disk/Status Check (Health of host and EC2)
--  Cant monitor on invidual disks or RAM
+-  Cant monitor on individual disks or RAM
 - Normal 5 mins - detailed is 1 min - Minimum - 1 min
 - Aggregated for 5 mins
 - GetMetricsStatistics API to get the data